I know our relationship has had its ups and downs.

 20. Cocido montañés and fabada.
 These two are technically quite similar white bean and pork stews.
 The first time I had cocido montañés was in a tiny slate village (about 14 people in winter) with some friends from Cantabria.
 Fabada is the Asturian version which uses a bigger type of bean.
 Fatty and delicious.

-21. Sherry — fino, manzanilla, oloroso.
+21. Sherry – fino, manzanilla, oloroso.
 You haven’t lived till you’ve drunk half a bottle of ice-cold sherry on a summer afternoon, and then stumbled home (ideally with someone attractive and of the gender of your preference) to “sleep the siesta” for a couple of hours.
 Trust me, you haven’t.
-Go to Almendro 13 or to La Venencia… bottoms up!
+In Madrid, go to Almendro 13 or to La Venencia… or just head for Andalucía to tour the wineries in Jerez or Puerto de Santa María.
+Bottoms up!

 And finally, Spain itself is an amazing country

-23. Like Italy, but better.
+23. It’s like Italy, but better.
 I’ve been to Italy several times.
 My opinion?
 It’s overrated.
 Beaches in Spain are better.
 Italian food is good, but Spanish food is great (and a lot cheaper).
-And the idea that Italian people have fashion sense is quite exaggerated.
+And the idea that Italian people have more fashion sense than people in other countries is quite exaggerated.
 Which leads us to our next point…

 24. Want Roman ruins?
 We got Roman ruins!
 Italy isn’t the only country with archaeological finds.
 Check out the aqueduct in Segovia; the Roman amphitheater, National Museum of Roman Art and a dozen other things in Mérida; and then take a look at this whole long list of other ruins.
 Apparently, even 2000 years ago the Italians were jumping all over themselves to GTFO of Italy and come to Spain.

 28. So many beautiful places to see.
 Here in Madrid, we’re spitting distance from Toledo, Ávila, Segovia, Salamanca, and some kick-ass mountains.
-If you want to spend a couple hours on the bus or the train, you can get to other awesome places like Cuenca, Trujillo, Cáceres, Burgos and León.
+If you’re willing to spend a couple hours on the bus or the train, you can also get to other awesome places like Cuenca, Trujillo, Cáceres, Burgos and León.
 And if you have more time, the coast isn’t much further (depending on which way you’re going).

 29. The beaches.
 I’m not a huge fan of beaches, but Spain has some of the best in the world.
-Islas Cíes have actually been voted best beach in the world and there are a ton of other beaches all around the country that are amazing.
+Islas Cíes up in Galicia have actually been voted best beach in the world and there are a ton of other beaches all around the country that are amazing, too.

 32. It’s close to everywhere else in Europe.
 Want to take a special someone for a romantic weekend in Paris?
 It’s right around the corner.
-London?
-Just a little bit past Paris.
+What about London?
+Turns out, that’s just a little bit past Paris.
 Actually, there are a few dozen countries you can fly to in just a couple of hours.
 And since Spain is a major tourist hub, flights aren’t that expensive.

 So that’s 32 reasons, but I could keep going.
 For the sake of brevity (and to leave myself the option of writing a part two) I’ll stop there.